trufflesuite/truffle/docs/getting_started/testing.md

 # Contracts

 Truffle provides a contract abstraction for you that makes interacting with your contracts easy.
 You can see this abstraction at work within the `var meta = MetaCoin.deployed()` line of code.
-Truffle ensures that interacting with contracts within your tests is the same as interacting with contracts within your frontend, and you can read more about [that interaction](/getting_started/contracts) in the next section.
+Truffle ensures that interacting with contracts within your tests is the same as interacting with contracts within your frontend and within your migrations, and you can read more about [that interaction](/getting_started/contracts) in the next section.

 # Command